SmithMack68/Knights-and-Dragons/README.md

 ![Screen Shot 2023-11-13 at 7 55 16 PM](https://github.com/SmithMack68/dragon-army/assets/90874836/33df7f23-5ebe-45cc-8a19-97b3c1ed788f)

 This is my first React project.
-It features a Navigation Bar by Material UI v4.
+It features a Material UI Navigation Bar.
-<br>  It takes the idea of a pet adoption site and a fantasy game and
-combines the two. <br>Just create your player name and enter the site.&nbsp;
+It takes the idea of a pet adoption site and a fantasy game and combines the two.
+Just create your player name and enter the site.
 You can choose your Army from list of Knights and Dragons.
- &nbsp;Save your favorites,&nbsp;add or remove them from your Army.
+Save your favorites, add or remove them from your army.
 --------
 --------
 ![Knights 2](https://github.com/user-attachments/assets/e88d1a9f-32ba-4c16-8fe1-c6d575ffce58)